Trac-Systems/hypermall-downloads/README.md

 - DeFi-ready: trade assets from other chains like Ethereum, Cardano and Tron (Runes, BRC20 coming soon).
 - RWA-ready: RWA assets becoming integral to Hypermall's interop layer.
-- Secure: Hypermall runs as native app in the trader's user space, no wallet connections to 3rd party sites required
+- Secure: Hypermall runs as native app in the trader's user space, no wallet connections to 3rd party sites required.
 - Ground breaking: contracts run inside the app.
 Every particpant can be sure their transactions are executed first on their machines.
 - Built on Trac Network, a blockchain-less L1 with focus on _speed_ and _interopability_.